kirankumar-Matham96/Social-media-backend-api/README.md

 - User registration and login
 - Create, update, retrieve by id, filter by user, and all retrieve posts
+- Sort by Date feature is added for posts
+- Can bookmark a post
-- While retrieving the posts, user can send a query "caption" to filter the posts by post caption
+- While retrieving the posts:
+  - user can send a query "caption" to filter the posts by post caption
+  - user can send a query "limit"(default value = 0) and "offset"(default value = 10) to change pagination settings
 - Add, update and retrieve by id, retrieve by post id, and retrieve all the comments
+- While retrieving the comments:
+  - user can send a query "limit"(default value = 0) and "offset"(default value = 10) to change pagination settings
 - Like and dislike the post
+- Pagination is added for posts and comments

 ## Prerequisites